Truck Driver Training Requirements in Oklahoma

 - Must be 18 years old to drive within the state and 21 years old to drive across state lines or haul hazardous materials.

-- Must provide a medical certification, including corrected vision of 20/40 and corrected color vision, controlled blood pressure up to 160/100, and controlled blood sugar below 200.
+- Must provide a medical certification, including a corrected vision of 20/40 and corrected color vision, controlled blood pressure up to 160/100, and controlled blood sugar below 200.
 Insulin-dependent diabetes is not permitted.

 - Hearing correction is not permitted.